wujiekd/wujiekd.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">
 - *2020.12 - 2021.01* Genetic Algorithm-based Intelligent Timetabling - Course Management System (Individually implemented)

-1. Use sqlite3 databaseand and choose Bootstrap-Flask for visualization.
-Implement a unified login interface for students, teachers, and department heads with distinct client interfaces.
+1. Use sqlite3 databaseand and Bootstrap-Flask for visualization.
+Implement distinct client interfaces for students, teachers, and educational director.
 2. Propose an intelligent timetabling algorithm and proposed a novel optimization objective function (utilizing course variance).
 Employed **genetic algorithms** for optimization in timetabling.
 3. This project comprises over 2000 lines of Python code and 1000 lines of HTML code.
 It has been openly shared on my personal [blog](https://blog.csdn.net/weixin_43999137/article/details/113178364) and [Github]((https://github.com/wujiekd/Integrated-course-design-of-software-direction)).
 </div>